Childless married couples

 A HISTORY OF ADOPTION IN COLOMBIA

 COFA Lyon and COFA Bordeaux have been working for over 35 years with Colombia, where they share a joint representative.
-Following a period when this country entrusted many children to us, we have noted a steady decrease in children, mainly due to the development of national adoptions.
+Following a period when this country entrusted us with many children, we have noted a steady decrease, mainly due to the development of national adoptions.

 In 2018, two Colombian children arrived in France through COFA Lyon.

 Children are granted dual citizenship.

 Signatory of The Hague Convention since November 1998.

 Legally adoptable Colombian children are those who benefit from a judicial decision of abandonment or whose legal representative have consented to their adoption.
 Their appearances differ according to their origin (indigenous, Afro-descendant, mixed race).